 ⚠️ Note:

-Calculate energy costs based on your average month, not your peak month.
-Otherwise you'll underestimate costs during quiet periods.
+Base energy calculations on average monthly volume, not peak periods.
+Otherwise you'll underestimate costs during slower seasons.

 Keep track digitally to save time